Rochester

 AreaSearch assessment of residential development drivers sees a low level of activity in Rochester, placing the area among the bottom 25% of areas assessed nationally

-In the current financial year, $4.0 million in commercial approvals have been registered, indicating the area's primarily residential nature.
-Compared to the Rest of Vic., Rochester records about 63% of the building activity per person and ranks among the 48th percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
-However, building activity has accelerated in recent years.
-This is still under the national average, indicating the area's established nature and potential planning limitations.
+The average expected construction cost value of new properties is $314,000.
+In the current financial year, $4.0 million worth of commercial approvals have been registered, indicating the area's predominantly residential nature.
+Compared to the Rest of Vic., Rochester records about 63% of the building activity per person and ranks among the 48th percentile of areas assessed nationally.
+This results in relatively constrained buyer choice, supporting interest in existing homes.

 Frequently Asked Questions - Development